bhawnasehgal/upsidedownlabs.github.io/_sources/hardware/bioamp/bioamp-exg-pill/index.rst

 Step 4: Connecting electrode cable
 ====================================

-Connect the BioAmp cable to BioAmp EXG Pill by inserting the cable end in the JST PH connector as shown.
+Connect the BioAmp cable to BioAmp EXG Pill by inserting the cable end in the JST PH connector as shown in the graphic below.

 .. image:: media/connection-with-cable.*